Defined Benefit Pension Plan

 How the Defined Benefit Pension Plan works

-The Defined Benefit Pension Plan is a qualified church 401(a) defined benefit retirement plan.
+The Defined Benefit Pension Plan is a qualified 401(a) defined benefit church plan.
 It is funded through employer dues and investment earnings in the Balanced Investment Portfolio, which the Board of Pensions maintains.
 The Board's long-term investment approach is intended to ensure that the portfolio is well positioned for long-term success.

 Pension credits and apportionments